FlushedCrusher/FlashDeck/README.md

     * The application should periodically reassess mastered cards
     * Correct reassessments should be disqualified for one rotation of reassessment
     * Incorrect reassessments should reenter quiz at a decreased mastery level
+* Add method for deck / card management
+    * The user should be able to modify decks and cards within decks from a UI
+* Add database persistance to application
+    * Users should be able to load quizes from any location and pick up where they left off